-The PSG grant for Singapore SME websites — and the alternative most agencies don't tell you about.
+The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 What the PSG grant actually is